tbrennan77/trygo/README.md

 ### CSS

 - CSS is compiled via Sass in the `SCSS` syntax—Jekyll comes with [Sass support](https://jekyllrb.com/docs/assets/#sassscss).
-- Files are located in `assets/css`.
-- `assets/css/site.scss` is the manifest.
+- Files are located in `assets/css`—`assets/css/site.scss` is the manifest.

 ### JS

-- All JS is in `assets/js`.
+- JS files are in `assets/js`.

 ### Compiling